-As the second-oldest university in New Zealand, the University of Canterbury has had a proud tradition of research and educational excellence since its founding in 1873 by scholars from Oxford University.
-Serving nearly 15,000 students in the Christchurch suburb of Ilam, the university offers undergraduate and graduate degrees in a research-based environment, in disciplines ranging from engineering to fine arts to cultural studies.
-Canterbury also has a special endowment, the Erskine Fellowship, which makes it possible for staff from prestigious universities around the world to visit and teach at Canterbury.
+The University of Canterbury serves over 16,000 students including graduate and undergraduate students, and is a research-based university in disciplines ranging from engineering and forestry, to fine arts and business entrepreneurship.
+The university has a special endowment, the Erskine Fellowship, which makes it possible for staff from prestigious universities around the world to visit and teach at Canterbury.
 The University has around 70 such visitors each year, giving a further significant enrichment to its teaching programs.